Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/Blurbs/Rebirth Short Story.md

 Hands grabbed my shoulders and spun me around before I could continue my train of thought.
 It was that girl again.
 She had her mouth open, and it was only when I saw tears that I realized she was screaming.
 One of her hands released my shirt and signed in trembling letter-by-letter sigils.

-*Why are you doing that to your hand‽* I looked down and saw my left hand absolutely dripping with blood [!]
+*Why are you doing that to your hand‽* I looked down and saw my left hand absolutely [%%Can remove/edit if needed%%] dripping with blood.
+A trail had been left on the concrete without me even noticing.
+I hadn't felt it.
+She pulled me into a hug, softly shaking against my shoulder, and all I could focus on was that *I couldn't feel it.*

+One of her tears splashed on my face, and the sharp cold brought me back to my senses.
+I pushed her away, perhaps a bit harsher than I meant to, and was met with a look of shock intermingling with her earlier concern.
+The woman whose name started with an A stared at me.
+I defiantly lifted my hands, ignoring the pain that swept through my arm.

+Relieved that I could feel something, I told her the truth. *I got lost in the moment*.
+That's all it could have been.
+Her doubtful gaze followed me as she walked me up to my apartment, turning into one of mild surprise and consternation when it was revealed that I lacked bandages.
+After a few scant minutes of alone time, she was back, her arms adorned with flowing gauze.